UniAP2022/UniAP/README.md

 Transcript: "the influence with the timaeus has exercised upon posterity is due partly to a misunderstanding"

-Origin audio + Universal perturbaion (init status: xxx, SNR: xxx):
+Origin audio + Universal perturbaion (init status: kobayashi_loiacano, SNR: 42.21dB):

 https://user-images.githubusercontent.com/97931505/151657491-5e2e5074-e790-4da0-a3e7-afb32f4ea579.mov